 Do not detach the air fryer basket from the base when holding it up to avoid accidents.
 Do this when the basket is on a flat surface.

 Remember to turn off the power supply when not in use.

 You can cook any food, fresh or frozen.
 You can grill, bake, or roast can be cooked in your little gadget.
 All my recipes are cooked in my instant pot vortex 5.7 L air fryer.
 You can also reheat food in it too.

 These are the simple things to remember if you own an air fryer or thinking of getting one.
 You will get to know what works for you as you get on.
 There are tonnes of tips and tricks you learn as you go along.

 I hope you have found this helpful.
 Proceed to air frying with our popular air fryer recipes.

 I am glad you made it here and hope you enjoyed it.
 I would love to hear from you!
 Kindly rate the recipe and leave me feedback in the comment section below.
 Tag me @mydeliciouscravings on Instagram and join our Facebook page for new recipes.
-Please subscribe if you haven’t for new recipes straight to your inbox.
+Please subscribe for new recipes straight to your inbox.